zeek/zeek-docs/scripts/policy/frameworks/management/request.zeek.rst

    request is null.

-   :request: a Request record to check.
+   :param request: a Request record to check.

    :returns: T if the given request matches the null_req instance, F otherwise.